 I like traditional Irish Corned Beef and Cabbage and it's easy enough to make, but for the money, I like my Corned Beef between 2 slices of rye and topped with a cabbage Coleslaw, Jewish deli-style.
 So just keep on reading to see my tasty recipes below for Deli Corned Beef and Homemade Pastrami.

 Traditional Irish Corned Beef and Cabbage is easy to make.
 Boil the whole Corned Beef brisket for about 3 to 4 hours until the meat is tender.
 Next, remove the corned beef and cook chopped cabbage, carrot and potatoes in the salty broth.
-I like to dump half the brine/broth as it's very salty and replace with regular water.
+I like to dump half the brine/broth as it's very salty and replace it with regular water.
 When the veggies are tender, return the corned beef to the pot to reheat.
 That's it, just pile on your plate a thick slice of Corned Beef with tender veggies.
 Check out my video below.

 Our most famous deli in Los Angeles is Canter's Deli on Fairfax Boulevard.
 They are especially known for Pastrami and Corned Beef Sandwiches.